cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

-> ✅ **Remedy: If conflicts in a multi-statement transaction is unavoidable - conflict early**
-> - Use `SELECT … FOR UPDATE` to conflicts earlier in the transaction
-> - Block earlier, before reads that could be invalidated later and result in a costly retry
-> - Note: `SELECT … FOR UPDATE` can really help by letting you trade the costly client-side retries for more efficient waits, but it does not *solve* the contention problem.
-Only transaction refactoring that eliminates contention by design is a *solution* for the contention problem.

 > ✅ **Remedy: Columns families can eliminate conflicts**
 > - Contention happens at the key level
 > - Column families split a single row into multiple keys (KV pairs)